 While completing her undergraduate degrees, Melissa regularly participated in masterclasses with renowned Australian guitarists, Slava Grigoryan, Karin Schaupp, Timothy Kain, and Tonié Field.
 She also travelled to the United States to take lessons from Jason Vieaux (Cleveland Institute of Music), Ben Verdery (Yale) and Nicholas Goluses (Eastman School of Music).

 A love of performing guitar chamber music at WAAPA led her to create the Perth Guitar Quartet in 2013.
 The group gave its debut performance at her PhD recital.
-They have since become Perth's premiere professional guitar quartet, and have performed recitals for the Classical Guitar Society of WA, the National Trust of Western Australia, Cappuccino Concerts, North Street Music's Chamber Jam, the Fulbright Commission, and at many corporate functions.
+They have since become Perth's premier professional guitar quartet, and have performed recitals for the Classical Guitar Society of WA, the National Trust of Western Australia, Cappuccino Concerts, North Street Music's Chamber Jam, the Fulbright Commission, and at many corporate functions.